e-Contract/jtrust/trunk/README.txt

 === 1.
 Introduction

-This project contains the source core tree of the FedICT jTrust library.
+This project contains the source code tree of the FedICT jTrust library.
 The source code is hosted at: http://code.google.com/p/jtrust/

 === 2.
 Requirements

 The following is required for compiling the eID Applet software:
-* Sun Java 1.6.0_12
+* Sun Java 1.6.0_13
-* Apache Maven 2.0.9
+* Apache Maven 2.0.10

 === 3.
 Build